-Finally, here's a housekeeping and organizational system developed for those of us who'd describe our current living situation as a 'f*cking mess' that we 'really need to get around to fixing one day.'
+Finally, a housekeeping and organizational system developed for those who'd describe their current living situation as a 'f*cking mess' that you 'really need to get around to fixing one day'.

 Rachel Hoffman began Unf*ck Your Habitat as a Tumblr blog aimed at a younger demographic, using daily, weekly, and mini challenges to motivate the lazy to get up and start cleaning.
 Now with nearly 30,000 followers, Rachel Hoffman has launched Unf*ck Your Habitat in book form, for anyone who has been left behind by traditional aspirational systems.
 The ones that so often ignore single people; people without kids; students; people with pets or roommates; those with full-time jobs; and people with mental illnesses, chronic illnesses, and physical limitations.
 Most organizational books are aimed at devoted homemakers, DIY-ers, and people who seem to have unimaginable amounts of free time.
 They assume we all iron our sheets, have linen napkins that match our table runners, and can keep plants alive for longer than a week.